munificent/craftinginterpreters/book/evaluating-expressions.md

 If a runtime error is thrown while evaluating the expression, `interpret()` catches it.
 This lets us report the error to the user and then gracefully continue.
-All of our existing error reporting code lives in the Lox class, so we put this method there too.
+All of our existing error reporting code lives in the Lox class, so we put this method there too:

 ^code runtime-error-method